2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Despite fears of an AI-driven bubble and trade-war disruptions, the index closed 2025 at approximately 6,845 — a level that, in hindsight, represented peak momentum entering 2026.

 Earnings have been the standout bright spot.
-In Q1 2026, S&P 500 earnings grew 28.6% year-over-year — the strongest pace since Q4 2021 — and full-year 2026 earnings growth is now projected at more than 22%, raised from 17% as of March 31, per BlackRock iShares Market Trends June edition.
+In Q1 2026, S&P 500 earnings grew 28.6% year-over-year — the strongest pace since Q4 2021 — and Loomis Sayles' July 2026 Investment Outlook projects full-year 2026 S&P 500 earnings growth at +24%, with MSCI ACWI ex-U.S. earnings growth also pegged at +25% for the year, underscoring that this is a genuinely global earnings expansion.

 As BlackRock's market strategy team put it: "S&P 500 earnings rose 28.6% in Q1, the highest growth rate since Q4 2021.
 S&P earnings are now projected to rise more than 22% in 2026, up from 17% on March 31, validating the rally and reinforcing leadership in AI and technology."